jbakse/site_builder/content/turtles/index.md

 ### Challenging Challenges
 12. Start with the original Triangle Example.
-Change it to draw a Spiral.
+Change it to draw a spiral.
 13. Using a loop, draw 10 concentric triangles.
 14. Draw the figure below.
 15. Create a `polygon(sides)` function that receives a `sides` parameter and draws a regular polygon.